MET Rishikul Vidyalaya

-MET Rishikul Vidyalaya is a private co-educational registered International Cambridge day school in Mumbai, Maharashtra, India which is managed by the Mumbai Educational Trust.
-The school was established in 2002 and offers the Cambridge Primary Programme, and the Cambridge Curriculum at Secondary 1 and 2.
-It prepares students for the International General Certificate for Secondary Education).
+MET Rishikul Vidyalaya is a private co-educational registered International Cambridge day school in Mumbai, Maharashtra, India, established in 2002.

+It is managed by the Mumbai Educational Trust, and offers the Cambridge Primary Programme, and the Cambridge Curriculum at Secondary 1 and 2.
+It prepares students for the International General Certificate for Secondary Education.
 The school also offers AS & A Level in Science and Commerce stream.
 Chhagan Bhujbal is the chairperson of the school.

 System of Education

 Pre-School

 The pre-school comprises the Mother Toddler, Nursery, Jr. Kindergarten and Sr. Kindergarten.

 Primary school

 The primary school comprises Grades 1-5.
 The school is a part of the Cambridge International Primary Programme with the AV Team LLC.

 Secondary school

 The school follows the Cambridge curriculum in Secondary 1 (Grades 6 to 8) and Secondary 2 (Grades 9 and 10).
 It prepares students for the International General Certificate for Secondary Education program.